Wilfred Johnson: Career as informant

-During his 16 years as an informant, Johnson provided information on all the different New York Mafia crews that he worked with, and the FBI used that information to make many arrests.
+During his 16 years as an informant until 1985, Johnson provided information on all the different New York Mafia crews that he worked with, and the FBI used that information to make many arrests.
 However, as his FBI handler, Special Agent Martin Boland, noticed, Johnson refused to discuss his background or childhood in any detail.

 One of the most significant pieces of information provided by Johnson was how The Vario Crew was avoiding FBI wiretaps and bugs.
 The crew was using a parked trailer in a junkyard owned by Paul Vario in Brooklyn.

 Johnson also provided the FBI with information on a largescale narcotics ring, run by John Gotti and others, called the "Pleasant Avenue Connection"; revealed that Gotti and Angelo Ruggiero had murdered Florida mobster Anthony Plate; and gave details on the murder of James McBratney, the man who kidnapped Emanuel Gambino.

 Exposure

 In 1985, Johnson's career as an informant came to an abrupt end.
 In a public hearing that year, Federal prosecutor Diane Giacalone revealed that Johnson was working for the FBI, in an attempt to convince him to plea bargain and testify against Gotti.
 Johnson's FBI handlers tried to convince him to enter the Witness Protection Program, but he refused, and publicly denied being an informant.
-This led to a breakdown in already strained relations between the FBI and Giacalone and led the FBI to cease involvement in the Gotti case, which led to an acquittal.
+This led to a breakdown in already strained relations between the FBI and Giacalone and led the FBI to cease involvement in the Gotti case.